Tooth Whitening (Bleaching): How to get beautiful white teeth

 During pregnancy or in the presence of severe systemic diseases no tooth whitening should be performed.

-We offer our patients an advantageous combined bleaching package consisting of:
+Moreover, we offer our patients an advantageous combined bleaching package consisting of:

 The sole home bleaching is less expensive (about SFR 650.-) but not routinely recommended as for the reasons given above.